 The two types of retail credit cards: Closed-loop and open-loop

-Some stores, such as Walmart, offer two types of retail cards.
+Some stores offer two types of retail cards.

 A closed-loop retail card can only be used at a specific store or group of stores.
 You can usually identify these cards because they don’t have a network logo (such as Visa or Mastercard) on them.

-An open-loop retail card, on the other hand, does have a network logo on it and can be used at any location that accepts that network.
-The Walmart MasterCard, for example, can be used anywhere Mastercard is accepted.
+An open-loop retail card, on the other hand, usually does have a network logo on it and can be used at any location that accepts that network.

 Whether a closed-loop or open-loop credit card is easier to get depends on the retailer’s specific guidelines.
-Closed-loop cards may be easier to get than open-loop cards, says Melinda Opperman, executive vice president at Credit.org, but most of the evidence is anecdotal and depends on the individual retailer in question.
+Closed-loop cards may be easier to get than open-loop cards, says Melinda Opperman, who directs financial literacy education for Credit.org — but most of the evidence is anecdotal and depends on the individual retailer in question.

 Can retail cards help you build or rebuild credit?